maread99/aoc/2022/README.md

 [10](./day10.py) #functional-programming

 [11_rev](./day11_rev.py) #exponential.
 Reduce an exponentially growing value in such a way as to maintain its integrity.
-Here by dividing by #lowest-common-multiple.
+Here by dividing by lowest-commmon-multiple #LCM.
 Also #stack

 **Hill Climbing Algorithm**
 [12_rev](./day12_rev.py) Breadth-first search #BFS.
 Using #vectors to navigate a #grid represented with a dict.
 Also #codepoints-ord &nbsp;#counting